DPDK/dpdk/doc/guides/tools/comp_perf.rst

 Limitations
 ~~~~~~~~~~~

-* Stateful operation and dynamic compression are not supported in this version.
+* Stateful operation is not supported in this version.

 Command line options